myl7/xdptun/docs/tech.md

 > This interface only allows a single checksum to be offloaded.
 Where encapsulation is used, the packet may have multiple checksum fields in different header layers, and the rest will have to be handled by another mechanism such as LCO or RCO.

 > No offloading of the IP header checksum is performed; it is always done in software.
 This is OK because when we build the IP header, we obviously have it in cache, so summing it isn’t expensive.
 It’s also rather short.

+## `iproute` BPF verifier complains `Error fetching program/map!` only and show no other things

+According to [the Stack Overflow answer](https://stackoverflow.com/questions/64861121/ebpf-program-load-fails-without-verifier-log), it should be a bug of `iproute`.
+I meet it only on Arch Linux and on Raspberry Pi OS (64-bit) the detailed error info is finely output.